ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 #### Passport Visa

--   An attestation or access assertion from a [Passport Assertion Source](#passport-assertion-source) organization that is bound to a [Passport Visa Identity](#passport-visa-identity) and signed by a [Passport Visa Signatory](#passport-visa-signatory) service whose signature is verifiable via its public key.
+-   An attestation or access assertion from a [Passport Visa Assertion Source](#passport-visa-assertion-source) organization that is bound to a [Passport Visa Identity](#passport-visa-identity) and signed by a [Passport Visa Signatory](#passport-visa-signatory) service whose signature is verifiable via its public key.